-- Programs without a direct connection to Minnesota history or cultural heritage. - Work not meeting professional standards appropriate to the program category.
+- Programs without a direct connection to Minnesota history or cultural heritage. - Work not meeting professional standards appropriate to the program category. - Administrative expenses. - Professional services from the Minnesota Historical Society. - General organizational operating costs. - Rehabilitation, restoration, or preservation (and all planning, construction documents, historic structure reports, etc.) of historic properties (see the Minnesota Historical & Cultural Heritage Grants program online at http://legacy.mnhs.org/grants). - Paying current full-time staff (see Appendix C). - Equipment purchases except when necessary and reasonable to carry out program objectives. - Expenditures incurred before the start date or after the end date of the grant period set by the Minnesota Historical Society.
+These dates will be included in the grant agreements. - Program activities begun before the beginning date or completed after the ending date of the grant period set by the Minnesota Historical Society.
+These dates will be included in grant agreements.

-- Administrative expenses. - Professional services from the Minnesota Historical Society. - General organizational operating costs. - Projects or programs previously funded by the Minnesota Historical Society, unless justification is provided - Rehabilitation, restoration, or preservation (and all planning, construction documents, historic structure reports, etc.) of historic properties (see the Minnesota Historical & Cultural Heritage Grants program online at http://legacy.mnhs.org/grants). - Paying current full-time staff (see Appendix C). - Equipment purchases except when necessary and reasonable to carry out program objectives. - Expenditures incurred before the beginning date of the program or after the ending date of the program set by the Minnesota Historical Society.
-These dates will be included in the grant agreements. - Program activities begun before the beginning date of the program or completed after the ending date of the program set by the Minnesota Historical Society.
-These dates will be included in grant agreements. - Indirect cost rates or percentages, including those allowed under certain federal grants programs. - Costs and projects related to compliance with state and federal historic preservation laws (e.g., Section 106 of the National Historic Preservation Act, the Minnesota Historic Sites Act, the Minnesota Field Archaeology Act, etc.). - Funding for re-granting programs.
+- Indirect cost rates or percentages, including those allowed under certain federal grants programs. - Costs and projects related to compliance with state and federal historic preservation laws (e.g., Section 106 of the National Historic Preservation Act, the Minnesota Historic Sites Act, the Minnesota Field Archaeology Act, etc.). - Funding for re-granting programs.
 All programs awarded must directly benefit the public through the partners, who are held responsible to the Minnesota Historical Society for the use of funds. - Grant writing and grant administration fees, including writing and submitting the final report. - Any item not listed in the approved budget (unless written permission is received from Grants Office prior to expenditures). - Ongoing costs related to the program.
-These should be factored into the partners' long-term plan and budget for program sustainability. - Ongoing costs of internet hosting service. - Development of web presence that serves only as a brochure or web-based store for the partners.
+These should be factored into the partners' long-term plan and budget for program sustainability. - Ongoing costs of internet hosting service. - Development of web presence that serves only as a brochure or web-based store for the partners. - Pre-existing costs related to the program.
+These should be factored into the partners' long-term plan and budget for program sustainability.